xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

   changed modules advance independently within a release line.**

   A selected module uses the same version as the BOM.
 The BOM patch number is globally monotonic within its release line; an unchanged module retains its last published version.
-Do not prepare a BOM-only patch release.
+A dependency-catalog-only patch release publishes the BOM without a library module.

 - **Decide whether snapshots use the same selective-publication model or continue publishing all modules.**